 Statistics show that women lose 2-3 tablespoons of blood during the cycle and it is more massive for teens and those approaching menopause.
 A breakthrough happens outside the usual period.
 It could be spotting or more bleeding that calls for a tampon.

-Eight Factors That Can Cause Breakthrough Bleeding
+8 Factors that Can Cause Breakthrough Bleeding

 There are many reasons why you might bleed in between the periods.
 It could be your body adjusting to contraception or some cancerous cells developing – you do not know yet especially if you cannot predict the cause.
 Most of the breakthrough bleedings will stop and heal on their own, but it is always recommendable to check with the physician.